Pot Farm: Gameplay

 Pot Farm is a game similar to Happy Farm and FarmVille, but with an emphasis on cannabis cultivation.
 On mobile, the game is free-to-play and requires an internet connection.

 The game starts with an empty plot of land, with the objective of turning it into a profitable cannabis farm.
-Progress in the game is tracked by the player's character level, which is increased by experience gained from tending crops, earning achievements and completing certain quests.
-The higher a player's level, the more types of seeds they can grow, products they can buy and sell, and upgrades they can make to their farm.

-Crops are grown from seeds purchased with coins (the game's primary currency) and sold for a profit.
-The game's secondary currency, potbucks, are earned by gaining levels, planting rare seeds, and from earning achievements; they can also be bought with real currency through microtransactions.
-Coins can be used to buy decorations and upgrades as well as seeds; potbucks are used for reducing grow times and purchasing rare seeds and special items.
+Players plant and harvest seeds, earning experience points and buds, which can be sold for coins.
+Crops need to be watered and cleared of cobwebs.
+Quests and jobs are also available to earn additional experience and items, and upgrades to the farm can be made to increase the harvest.
+Customers within the game demand certain strains to be grown, some of which are unlocked as player experience increases.
+The game's secondary currency, potbucks, are earned by gaining levels, watching advertisements, and by visiting other players' farms; they can also be bought with real currency through microtransactions.

-While most other farming games have a "withering" mechanic which causes untended crops to lose their value, Pot Farm has a "protection level" for its crops.
-In the Facebook game, if crops are not balanced with guards and other protection-enhancing items, there is a risk of a character called Ranger Dick appearing and confiscating stash and crops.
-A minigame-like feature called 'Gold Rush Mode' was also available, which has been compared to Bejeweled, in which potbucks could be gambled for a chance to win many more.
-These aspects are not present in the mobile game, but posting more people around the farm has benefits including quicker grow times, more money from sales, and more experience.
+Pot Farm, similar to other farming games, has a "withering" mechanic that causes untended crops to lose their value, however, unlike its competitors Pot Farm has an option to add "protection level" for its crops.
+In the Facebook version, if crops are not balanced with guards and other protection-enhancing items, there is a risk of a character called Ranger Dick appearing and confiscating stash and crops.
+Additionally, the same version has a minigame-like feature called 'Gold Rush Mode', which has been compared to Bejeweled.